exercism/v3/languages/clojure/exercises/concept/basics/.docs/introduction.md

 In Clojure, binding a value to a name is referred to as a _var_.
-Top-level (global) vars are similar to constants in other languages, but are commonly redefined at a REPL to facilitate dynamic development.
+Top-level (global) vars are similar to constants in other languages, but are commonly redefined to facilitate dynamic development.

 Top-level vars are defined using `def`: